JiaHongL/status-bar-helper/README.md

 [English](README.md) | [繁體中文](README.tw.md)

-A VS Code extension that allows you to add custom buttons to the status bar.
-You can write JavaScript scripts and integrate with VS Code APIs to create unique and practical features.
+This is an extension that lets you add custom buttons to the VS Code status bar.
+You can write JavaScript scripts, or integrate with the VS Code API and native Node.js modules, to create a wide variety of unique and practical features.

 ## ✨ Key Features